RareSkills/blog/compound-finance-liquidation/compound-finance-liquidation.md

 Suppose Bob pays off the loan.
 Now the protocol has a balance of 110 USDC, 105 of which is due to Alice.
 There are still 5 USDC in reserves — nothing changed.

 The function `getReserves()` returns this value.
-The USDC the protcol “owns” is the sum of
+The USDC the protocol “owns” is the sum of

 1) the balance of USDC held by Compound i.e. `ERC20(baseToken).balanceOf(address(this))` and